Finding the perfect gift is not always easy. And finding a gift during the Winter holiday season? Even worse.

 Deck the halls with fun travel-themed artwork.
 Here are a few travel artwork and decor suggestions that make excellent gifts for travelers.

-Cross stitch map
+Cross stitch world map

 Forget the overdone scratch-off maps!
 A cross stitch map is the cool way for a travel lover to show off where they’ve been.